NHAI to upgrade Karnataka coastal highways; DPRs for Kundapur-Talapady, Surathkal-BC Road

 Mangaluru, Jan 11: The National Highway Authority of India (NHAI) is set to modernise key highways along Karnataka’s coastal region, where decades-old roads are now under severe traffic pressure.

-The BC Road-Surathkal four-lane highway was constructed 20 years ago.
+The B C Road-Surathkal four-lane highway was constructed 20 years ago.
 Initially appearing wide enough, the road now feels congested due to increased traffic, compounded by the absence of service roads.
 The authority plans to expand this highway to six lanes and construct dedicated service roads to improve safety and traffic flow.

-The Kundapura-Surathkal section, initially planned as a four-lane road in 2010 and expected to be completed by 2013, remained unfinished until 2022.
+The Kundapur-Surathkal section, initially planned as a four-lane road in 2010 and expected to be completed by 2013, remained unfinished until 2022.
 The highway is still not fully operational, prompting NHAI to initiate its further upgrade.

 Currently, the highway authority has only preliminary information, with detailed technical designs to be provided in the feasibility reports by the consultancy firm Dhruva Consultancy, which has been finalised for the DPR.
-Dhruva will prepare the DPR for the Kundapura-Talapady section and may also handle the Suratkal-BC Road section.
+Dhruva will prepare the DPR for the Kundapur-Talapady section and may also handle the Suratkal-BC Road section.

-Plans for new flyovers at Brahmavar, Kota, Padubidri, and Kallapu are also under consideration for the Talapady-Kundapura stretch.
+Plans for new flyovers at Brahmavar, Kota, Padubidri, and Kallapu are also under consideration for the Talapady-Kundapur stretch.
 Service roads will be constructed along the highway; presently, 25 km of service road exists, 13 km is under construction, and 52 km is yet to be built.

 Officials note that the absence of service roads forces two-wheelers onto the main carriageway, increasing the risk of accidents.
 Ensuring two-wheelers use the service road is a current priority.